phatpaul/isp-programmer/README.md

 This ensures that any failure during programming will leave the chip in ISP mode.

+### Auto ISP Mode Entry
+The `--isp_entry` option controls the UART RTS and DTR lines to automatically enter ISP mode.
+This option requires:
+- DTR connects to chip /Reset pin
+- RTS connects to chip ISP_Entry pin

+Alternatively, you can manually enter ISP mode by asserting both /Reset and ISP_Entry pins low, then releasing /Reset.

 ## Chip Families Supported:
 + LPC80x
     + LPC802